shaka-project/shaka-packager/docs/source/tutorials/http_upload.rst

 parameter as well as the ``--hls_master_playlist_output`` parameter with appropriate URLs where the HTTP PUT requests will be issued to.

+You can also supply the ``--user_agent`` flag to specify a custom User-Agent string for all HTTP PUT requests.

 For pragmatic reasons, all HTTP requests will be declared as ``Content-Type: application/octet-stream``.